 As a practical matter, while the date on your email transmission reads April 27, 2015 at 1 :22 a.m., please be advised this Office became aware of your request today and prioritized this response.

-I’m not sure how that is practical.6 I guess the lesson here is to fax FOIA requests.
+I’m not sure how that is practical.[footnote]Unless they mean they practically couldn’t care less about following the law[/footnote] I guess the lesson here is to fax FOIA requests.